kata-ai/aksara-ui/packages/react/src/system/README.md

 Parameters:

 - `componentKey`: the key in the `theme.componentStyles` object that corresponds to the component.
 - `props`: any props used to compute the component styles.
-This is usually `size` or `variant`, but can be added to include more properties as defined by the component's `propToStyleMap`.
+This is usually `size` or `variant`, but can be added to include more properties as defined by the component's `propToScaleMap`.

-### componentStylesMixin
+#### componentStylesMixin

 Parser for resolving a component's styles.
 This can be used to directly inject component styles to any styled component.
+All props passed to the styled component will also be passed into `componentStylesMixin`.

 ```ts
 import styled from 'styled-components';